Join Our Mailing List

 Shortly after its introduction the MiG-15 entered combat over Korea.
 Flown by Russian, North Korean and Chinese pilots, the swept wing MiG fighter terrorized U.S.A.F.
 B-29 bombers flying strategic bombing missions over North Korean cities.
 The MiG-15's speed, maneuverability, and heavy armament (two 23mm and one 37mm cannon) allowed it brush aside escorting fighters and rip through the B-29 formations.
 B-29 losses to MiGs reached such high levels that the U.S.A.F. stopped daylight B-29 bombing raids and flew all strikes under the cover of darkness.
 Although several MiG-15s were brought down by B-29 gunners and other U.N. aircraft, only the North American F-86 Sabre was the MiG-15's equal in combat.
 The MiG's combat success and its dependability made the plane very popular with Eastern Bloc and Communist nations around the world.
 Since 1950 roughly 7,500 MiG-15s have been built in Russia, Poland, Czechoslovakia, and China.
 In addition to the Korean War, the MiG-15 has been used extensively as an air defense fighter, an air superiority fighter, a ground attack aircraft and reconnaissance fighter in a number of conflicts in the Middle East and the Orient.(courtesy Cavanaugh Flight Museum).

-Pictured here is a Egyptian Mikoyan Gurevich MiG-15bis "Fagot" fighter that flew in support of the Egyptian Army during the War for the Sinai, October 1956.
-Special Order!
+Pictured here is a 1:72 scale replica of an Egyptian Mikoyan Gurevich MiG-15bis "Fagot" fighter that flew in support of the Egyptian Army during the War for the Sinai, October 1956.
+Sold Out!

 Dimensions: